pcdshub/pcds-ci-helpers/README.md

 #### shared_configs/docs-build.yml
 `docs-build.yml` runs through the build of the package's documentation to ensure it works properly.
-After building the documentation it is available via the `workspaces` named `docs` which is used by the `doctr-upload.yml` later on for upload.
+After building the documentation it is available via the workspace named `docs` which is used by the `doctr-upload.yml` later on for upload.
 As of now, the docs build task uses a conda environment since not all of our dependencies are available through PIP.
 This can be revisited in the future